Sonia Orwell: Euston Road School

 After learning French in Switzerland, she took a secretarial course.
-In the 1930s, she travelled around Eastern Europe with Serge Konovalov, who would become professor of Russian at the University of Oxford, and Eugène Vinaver.
-In 1938, Brownell was responsible for transcribing and editing the copy text for the first edition of the Winchester Le Morte d'Arthur, as assistant to Vinaver, a medievalist at Manchester University.
+She moved into a flat in Fitzrovia, London, where she socialised with Caitlin Macnamara and Vivien John.
+In the summer of 1938, she travelled around Eastern Europe with her new friends, Serge Konovalov, who would become professor of Russian at the University of Oxford, and Eugène Vinaver.
+They spent the holiday travelling by car around Yugoslavia, Bulgaria, Romania and Poland.
+Vinaver helped her to pay her rent by offering her a typing job, which involved transcribing and editing the copy text for the first edition of the Winchester Le Morte d'Arthur.
 Her London flat was located in an artists' neighbourhood, so her long blonde hair was quickly noticed by the local artists like Lawrence Gowing.
-She became the model for the painters of the Euston Road School, including William Coldstream and Victor Pasmore and became friends with artists such as Francis Bacon and Lucian Freud.
-By the late 1930s, she had renounced being a Roman Catholic.
+She became the model for the founders of the Euston Road School, William Coldstream, Victor Pasmore and Claude Rogers, and became friends with artists such as Francis Bacon and Lucian Freud.
+She was introduced to the school by Adrian Stokes, with whom she had a three week affair and after, had a relationship with Pasmore.
+The painters nicknamed her the Euston Road Venus.